likawind/dspy/README.md

 - A minimal description of the sub-task the LM is supposed to solve.
 - A description of one or more input fields (e.g., input question) that will we will give to the LM.
 - A description of one or more output fields (e.g., the question's answer) that we will expect from the LM.
+Note that the extraction process now includes truncating raw predictions to ensure correct output field extraction.

 We support two notations for expressing signatures.
 The **short-hand signature notation** is for quick development.
 You just provide your module (e.g., `dspy.ChainOfThought`) with a string with `input_field_name_1, ... -> output_field_name_1, ...` with the fields separated by commas.